Wanting to know how to start a support group? How can you make your support group run successfully? I can help!

 How to get a support group started

-Here are things you will need to iron out before starting your divorce support group:
+Here are things you will need to iron out before starting your divorce support groups for men:

 - How often should the discussion group meet?